ant-media/Ant-Media-Server/README.md

 ## Introduction

 Ant Media Server is a streaming engine software that provides adaptive, ultra-low latency streaming using WebRTC technology with ~0.5 seconds latency or low latency using HLS or CMAF.
-Ant Media Server is robust, battle-tested, and highly scalable horizontally and vertically, running on-premises or on any cloud provider you choose.
+Ant Media Server is robust and highly scalable horizontally and vertically, running on-premises or on any cloud provider you choose.

 It enables building high-performing infrastructure with Ultra-Low Latency Video Streaming.
 This way, we're solving the video streaming and delivery headache, a massive problem for companies seeking low latency, adaptive video streaming, by making it simple and on-demand.